 For adventures navigating the Turquoise Trail — a scenic stretch of road connecting Albuquerque and Santa Fe — Madrid pops up like a brightly colored mirage in the midst of the state’s vast desert landscape, ringed by the Ortiz Mountains.
 A former mining town, the place had nearly emptied out by the 1950s.
 Its second life arrived in the 1970s, when artists began moving into the long-neglected wooden cabins and cottages, reviving them with brilliant paint jobs, sculptures, and other public art.
 Now this robust little burg with a population of about 200 people is a testament to the tough and quirky sensibility of New Mexico’s iconoclastic arts community.
 Galleries and shops selling jewelry, handmade soaps, and other wares can be found on the brief main drag — which is pretty much the whole town.
 Whether you make Madrid your base for a rustic artist’s retreat or a stop on your way to Santa Fe, it’s worth experiencing this utterly unique enclave, famed for its annual over-the-top Christmas light display.

 Madrid enjoys mild weather just about all year long.
 Even during the hot, dry summers, temperatures tend to hover in the mid-70 degrees Fahrenheit, although high 80s aren’t out of the question.
-July is the wettest month, so pack rain gear if visiting then.
+July is the wettest month, so pack rain gear if staying in one of the area’s vacation rentals during that time.
 In spring and fall, temperatures range from the 50s to 70 degrees Fahrenheit, and in winter you’re likely to encounter brisker days in the 40s.

 In the center of town you’ll find hand-painted photo ops of the wooden-board variety, with a cadre of characters depicted and holes cut into their faces where you can poke yours through.
 Transform into an alien, a biker, a cowboy, or hippie — the possibilities are many.
 There’s also a tiny jail cell to pose in and a replica stagecoach.
 Painted by local artist Connie Mayhew, this is an honor-code affair.
 There’s no charge, but consider popping a few dollars in the donation box on your way out.